bigbangvn/FastestThreadsafeDictionary-iOS/README.md

  But currently, i can't find OSAtomic operation on <libkern/OSAtomic.h> the do something like that: Compare a to value x then set b to value y.
 So there are no absolute safe solution for lockless read -> Currently i use lock for all read/write operation.
 But certainly it's still very fast.

+Comparision:
+In a test in sample project: read and write in multiple thread use GCD for iOS:
++ PMutexThreadsafeDictionary: 15.x seconds
++ FastestThreadsafeDictionary: 8.x seconds.
+So it's 2x faster than using pthread mutex